Cane Corso Puppies for Sale

 - Color: According to the American Kennel Club, a Cane Corso may be black, shades of gray, shades of fawn, or even red.
 Fawn and red dogs should have a black or gray mask around the eyes.
 Brindling is allowed.

-If you want to buy a Cane Corso puppy, it’s smart to do a little research first.
-This dog has a confident, even intimidating, demeanor.
+Cane Corso puppies are a confident, even intimidating, demeanor.
 Their size and temperament translate into elegant strength, making them treasured guard dogs and companions.

 The Cane Corso is intelligent, loyal, and protective.
 These smart dogs respond well to consistent, reliable leadership and need their master to be the leader of the pack.
 Once they fully bond with their master/pack leader, they are loyal, affectionate, and exceptionally eager to please.
 This combination makes them easy to train.